mitrasingh/mitrasingh/README.md

 ###

 <p align="left">Always striving to expand my knowledge in software engineering.
-I try my best to deliver clear, maintainable and efficient code.
-Would love to contribute to any projects or collaborate to create amazing and impactful apps!
+Continuously striving to deliver code that is readable, maintainable, and efficient.
+Would love to contribute to any projects!
 Feel free to reach out! </p>

 ###